huggingface/dataset-viewer/workers/first_rows/README.md

 - `ASSETS_BASE_URL`: base URL for the assets files.
 It should be set accordingly to the datasets-server domain, eg https://datasets-server.huggingface.co/assets.
 Defaults to `assets`.
 - `ASSETS_DIRECTORY`: directory where the asset files are stored.
 Defaults to empty, in which case the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
-- `DATASETS_REVISION`: git reference for the canonical datasets on https://github.com/huggingface/datasets.
-Defaults to `main`.
 - `HF_DATASETS_CACHE`: directory where the `datasets` library will store the cached datasets data.
 Defaults to `~/.cache/huggingface/datasets`.
 - `HF_MODULES_CACHE`: directory where the `datasets` library will store the cached datasets scripts.
 Defaults to `~/.cache/huggingface/modules`.
 - `HF_ENDPOINT`: URL of the HuggingFace Hub.
 Defaults to `https://huggingface.co`.